oldrev/edgelink/README.md

-# Node-RED Rust Backend
+# EdgeLink: A Node-RED Compatible Runtime in Rust

 ![Node-RED Rust Backend](assets/banner.jpg)

 ## Overview

-This is a Node-RED backend implemented in Rust, designed to enhance performance and reduce memory footprint.
+This is a Node-RED compatible runtime implemented in Rust, designed to enhance performance and reduce memory footprint.
 By replacing the original NodeJS backend with this Rust-based implementation, you can achieve better performance and a smaller memory footprint.

 ## Features